What are Key Accounts?

 It’s important to identify your key accounts and maintain relationships with them so they don’t leave you for your competition.
 However, you can’t say that “any customer spending more than X amount” automatically qualifies as a key account.

+Ideally, they’ll fall into your ideal customer profile (ICP).
 Build out a scoring system to help identify strategic key accounts within your business using the following measurements:

 Remember, key accounts don’t make one-off large purchases; they make large recurring purchases.